yamtanjour/RoK-Scanning-Tool/README.md

 # RoK-Scanning-Tool
-Python-Tool to scan and analyze RoK player data using LD Player
+Python-Tool to scan and analyze Rise of Kingdoms player data using LD Player